The difference between complementary and alternative therapies

 Conventional medicine is the sort of medicine and treatment your doctor would usually use to treat your cancer.
 You may also hear this called orthodox medical treatment.
 The most common treatments include

-All conventional cancer treatments are tested thoroughly in clinical trials to prove that they work for specific types of cancer.
-The aim of treatment is to kill or remove, and hopefully cure, the cancer.
-Or if it is not curable the aim may be to control the cancer for as long as possible.
+The aim of conventional treatment is to kill or remove, and hopefully cure, the cancer.
+If the cancer is not curable the aim may be to control it for as long as possible.
 Your doctor will discuss with you how likely the treatment is to help in your particular situation.